2007 Baghlan sugar factory bombing

 The 2007 Baghlan sugar factory bombing occurred on November 6, 2007, when a bomb exploded in the centre of Baghlan, Afghanistan, while a delegation of parliamentarians was visiting, killing at least 72 people including several lawmakers.

 The event

-A ceremony was being held to re-open a sugar factory as part of a plan to improve and build the economy in the northeastern Baghlan province.
+The parliamentarians' visit had coincided with a ceremony to re-open a sugar factory as part of plans to improve the economy in the northeastern Baghlan province.
 Large groups of people, including children and elderly people were lined up to assist in the inauguration of the facility.
 It is widely believed that the blast was caused by a bomb full of ball-bearings.
 It is unlikely that a suicide attacker could cause such a massive carnage.

 Fatalities

 At least 75 people were killed or wounded severely in the massive bombing; the Associated Press reports that 64 were killed while a hospital in Baghlan mentioned that 90 bodies were sent to the hospital with 50 others wounded.
 An Afghan television station reported that at least 100 were killed.

 Six members of the Afghan parliament were killed in the blast, including key opposition figures.
 The lawmakers killed in the bombing were former Commerce Minister Sayed Mustafa Kazemi, the prominent private sector representative Hajji Muhammad Arif Zarif, as well as Abdul Mateen, Al Hajj Sahib Abdul-Rahman, Nazuk Mir Sarfaraz and Sebghatullah Zaki.
 All six were members of the ten-member Economics Committee of the National Assembly.

 It was reported that police officers, children and members of the Department of Agriculture were also killed.
 Other MPs were said to have been injured.